 It may develop a false sense of security, making people oversee hand washing and social distancing.

 Wearing a mask is a primary intervention to control the spread of COVID-19.
-But currently, in this second wave of COVID-19, health experts recommend double masking.
+But during the second wave of COVID-19, health experts recommended double masking.

 One benefit is that you get a better fit.
 When you wear an improperly fitting mask, there are chances of infectious droplets escaping through the sides of the mask.
 This is prevented in the case of double masking.